Credit: @newyorksherpa on Instagram

 Troy’s oldest restaurant for pickup was established in 1913, and has been hailed as a landmark place to dine ever since.
 Manory’s offers classic diner fare that will delight all ages.
 The menu covers everything from burgers to deli sandwiches to salads and wings, as well as ice cream and milkshakes.

 What to order: A handspun milkshake with whipped cream and toppings.
-We recommend the Brown Sugar Poptart Milkshake.
+We recommend the Brown Sugar Poptart Pancakes.

 This 1950s-era diner in Johnson City is a hometown favorite that still offers a classic diner menu.
 Signature sandwiches and unique breakfast combos make this a fun place for the whole family to feast.
 Fish tacos share menu space with grilled Cubano sandwiches and eggs any style.